 Proponents of this bill point out that a similar bill passed the House last year, before the CFTC's rule was proposed.
 At that time, AFR commented that given the complexity of this issue it would be appropriate for legislators to leave this matter to regulatory discretion.
-Now regulators have indeed spoken on this issue, and it is even less appropriate today to act without considering the work they have done.
-Congress frequently calls on the regulators to do additional economic analysis to improve their rulemakings, and to address the concerns expressed by industry.
-It would be ironic if in this case, where the CFTC has indeed done a rule proposal based on a careful economic analysis and the evaluation of industry comments, Congress were simply to ignore it.
+Now regulators have indeed spoken on this issue, and it is even less appropriate today to act without considering the work that they have done.